1o1o1/verlihub-freebsd-port/README.md

 Fest you need to install old icu-57 to compiling Verlihub on Freebsd

-End to working it you need compiling icu-libs-57 only
+End to run Verlihub you need to install libraries icu-lib57 ...